The Progressives (Latvia): Ideology and platform

-The Progressives have stated that one of their main goals is implementing the Nordic welfare model in Latvia (the party's political programme is even called "Turning towards the Nordic countries").
-The party's principles include implementation of a progressive tax system, responsibility towards the environment, fighting against corruption and the shadow economy, an active state role in the economy, dropping GDP as the main measure of development (in favour of others which take the well-being of society into account such as the Happiness index), gender and LGBT equality.
+The Progressives state that one of their main goals is implementing the Nordic welfare model in Latvia, and the party political programme is called "Turning towards the Nordic countries".
+The party's principles include implementation of a progressive tax system, responsibility towards the environment, fighting against corruption and the shadow economy, an active state role in the economy, dropping GDP as the main measure of development, in favour of others which take the well-being of society into account such as the Happiness index, gender and LGBT equality.

 Nationality and identity

-The party wishes to abolish Latvia's non-citizen status, held by just under 10% of the national population, by gradually granting non-citizens citizenship status.
-As an initial measure, the Progressives support a policy of automatically granting Latvian citizenship to any child born to permanent residents, regardless of whether or not they have citizenship themselves or whether they were born before or after Latvia's independence.
 The party is supportive of dual citizenship among the Latvian diaspora.
 It supports further state funding for Latvian-language education (as well as a 0% VAT on books published in Latvian) and the granting of free Latvian courses for returning migrants and asylum seekers, while at the same time also supporting minority languages in the school curriculum as a form of cultural diversity.
 They define themselves as inclusive and oppose ethnic segregation and discrimination.

 Foreign policy

-The Progressives subscribe to a Pro-European ideology and support Latvia's membership in NATO.
+The Progressives subscribe to a pro-European ideology and support Latvia's membership in NATO.
 They are in favour of forming a common EU army, and believe that the EU should become a United Nations Security Council permanent member state, while at the same time desiring to abolish permanent members' singular veto power.

 The party condemns what they dub the "aggressive policy of the Russian ruling regime", while at the same time expressing a desire for improved relations with both Russia and Belarus, which they opine would happen through "democratic processes" in these nations.
-They do not recognise the annexation of Crimea by the Russian Federation and called for an investigation into the "human rights violations in Russian-occupied Crimea".
+They do not recognise the annexation of Crimea by the Russian Federation and have called for an investigation into the "human rights violations in Russian-occupied Crimea".

+They condemn Israel's actions against Palestinians and support a two-state solution based on the 1967 borders.